CenturyLinkCloud/mdw/readme.md

 4. Build the Projects
    - Window > Show View > Other > Gradle  > Gradle Tasks
      Select the mdw project and Select Show all Tasks.
 Expand Other folder in mdw project and double-click the "buildAll" task
+     (Note: On Mac, run `gradle buildAll` from the command-line instead, followed by refreshing all projects in Eclipse.)

 5. Use [Embedded DB](/mdw-workflow/assets/com/centurylink/mdw/db/readme.md) or set up an external MySQL database as described in [this readme](/mdw/database/mysql/readme.txt)